-Meet with Members of Congress and staff on Capitol Hill to learn how they think about and respond to different forms of advocacy and stakeholders
+Learn from Members of Congress and staff on Capitol Hill about how they think about and respond to different forms of advocacy and stakeholders

 Program Format & Subject Areas

-As a student in the Leaders in Advocacy Academy, you'll spend your day immersed in a blend of classroom lectures, field trips, hands-on activities, and group discussions.
+As a student in the Leaders in Advocacy Academy, you'll spend your day in a blend of virtual lectures, activities, and online group discussions.
 Throughout the course of the week, you'll have the opportunity to explore the following subject areas: